waveclaw/puppet-subscription_manager/README.md

  resource and separates repository management from control of the Yum overrides.

 ## Notice

+This module is not for direct use with RedHat Network.
+For that, either use the provided resource types directly or see the Ansible playbooks available directly from RedHat.

 Due to various terminology differences between RHN Satellite, the upstream Katello project and the further upstream component projects of Candlepin, The